chebyrash/cors/README.md

-# cors
-CORS proxy using Cloudflare Workers
+# CORS proxy using Cloudflare Workers